HackYourFuture/QA-Training/Week1/README.md

 - [The Most Common Types of Testing](https://testautomationresources.com/software-testing-basics/software-testing-types/)

 ### 2. QA Engineer Mindset
+What makes QAs valuable is their mindset!
 A mindset is a set of assumptions, methods, or notations held by one or more person.
 In simple words ... it's the way of thinking.
 As a QA engineer having the right mindset is the key to ensure quality.

 > A tester's mind should be like that of a child.
 Someone who is curious, unbiased and not afraid to ask the stupidest of questions .